 A rich variety of plant life can also be seen, with species such as great woodrush, bilberry, wood sorrel and climbing corydalis.
 These flowers poke up from the woodland floor, hidden amongst the greenery, providing a splash of colour throughout the trees.

 Fungi, bryophytes and lichens

-Lichens and bryophytes (liverworts, mosses and hornworts) thrive in this area because of the high humidity in the deep valleys.
-There are also numerous fungi, with over 400 species noted by local naturalists.
+Lichens and bryophytes thrive in this area because of the high humidity in the deep valleys.
+The fields around Hardcastle Crags are home to some incredibly rare species of fungi, with over 400 species noted by local naturalists.

 Many of the incredibly rare fungi found here are on threatened species lists, as they only grow in very specific conditions.
 Luckily, they are thriving in parts of Calderdale.